naungsoe/lms/lms/lms-web/src/main/webapp/static/bower_components/web-animations-js/CONTRIBUTING.md

 The polyfill target and tests can be specified as arguments to the `debug` task.
 Example: `grunt debug:web-animations-next:test/web-platform-tests/web-animations/animation/pause.html`
 Multiple test files may be listed with comma separation.
-Specifying files will output their URL in the command line.
+Specifying files will output their URL in the patch line.
 Example: `http://localhost:9876/base/test/web-platform-tests/web-animations/animation/pause.html`